dart-lang/language/working/augmentation-libraries/feature-specification.md

 *   An augmenting extension declares an `on` clause.
 We don't allow filling this in for extensions, it must be on the original declaration.
-This restriction could be lifted later on if we have a compelling use case, as there is no fundamental reason it cannot be allowed, although it would be a parse error today to have an extension with no `on` clause.
+This restriction could be lifted later if we have a compelling use case, as there is no fundamental reason it cannot be allowed, although it would be a parse error today to have an extension with no `on` clause.